Clan of the White Lotus

-Clan of the White Lotus is a 1980 Shaw Brothers kung fu film directed by Lo Lieh, with action choreography by Lau Kar Leung, and starring Lo Lieh and Gordon Liu.
-It is released as Fists of the White Lotus in North America.
+Clan of the White Lotus (released in the United States as Fists of the White Lotus) is a 1980 Hong Kong kung fu film directed by Lo Lieh, with action choreography by Lau Kar Leung.
+The film is a follow-up to Executioners from Shaolin (1977) and Abbot of Shaolin (1979), and stars Liu Chia Hiu, Hui Ying Hung and Leih.
+It was released in Hong Kong and produced by Shaw Brothers.

-The film follows on the 1977 film Executioners from Shaolin and 1979 film Abbot of Shaolin.

 Synopsis

 Following the death of his brother Pai Mei, Priest White Lotus seeks revenge with one idea in mind: to kill his brother's assassins.
 One night, he decides to pay them a surprise visit and murders one of the two.
 But the survivor of that night, will withdraw from the world and, with the help of the widow of the deceased, will perfect his technique to take his revenge...